 The soup is rich and creamy and simply packed with flavor.
 Fresh basil leaves add a lot of flavor to this recipe.
 Since many grocery stores sell fresh basil, you don’t need to let that stop you when making this tomato basil soup.

-Homemade Tomato Basil Soup isn’t hard to make!
+Homemade Tomato Basil Soup Ingredient Notes

 You can use fresh or canned tomatoes for this recipe.
 Both will work just fine, I like to use San Marzano tomatoes.
 San Marzano tomatoes are grown in Italy in volcanic soil.